Resources

 Jump Tag Icon

-Commonly referred to as the pregnancy hormone, hCG is secreted by a specific group of cells that are present around the developing embryo called syncytiotrophoblasts.
+Commonly referred to as the pregnancy hormone, hCG is secreted by a specific group of cells around the developing embryo called syncytiotrophoblasts.
 These are the cells that go on to form the placenta. hCG interacts with the ovary and enables it to produce a hormone called progesterone.
 Progesterone is very important to ensure the continuation of the pregnancy.
-It prevents the uterus from contracting prematurely and increases the blood supply to the inner lining layer of the uterus, which ensures the developing embryo gets adequate nutrition.
+It prevents the uterus from contracting prematurely and increases the blood supply to the inner lining layer, ensuring the developing embryo gets adequate nutrition.

 Jump Tag Icon

-hCG monitoring helps your doctor check whether the pregnancy is progressing normally or not.
-If the values are abnormally elevated, then it can be indicative of the following.
+hCG monitoring helps your doctor check whether the pregnancy is progressing normally.
+If the values are abnormally elevated, they can be indicative of the following:

 Jump Tag Icon